Tennant Creek Mining and Gas Projects

 This priority work will seek to:

-- stimulate minerals and petroleum exploration in the Barkly region
+- stimulate minerals and oil and gas exploration in the Barkly region

 - support mining development in a sustainable manner to maximise economic benefits and minimise environmental impacts

 - address environmental and public safety issues from historical mining activities.